cabol/cabol.github.io/_posts/2013-11-24-programming-languages-and-multicore-crisis.md

 layout: post
 title: "Programming Languages and Multicore Crisis"
 date: 2013-11-24
+categories: posts
-tags: [Technology, Programming, Erlang, Scala]
+tags: [Technology, Programming, Erlang]
-image:
-  feature: abstract-10.jpg
 ---

 For a couple of years ago we have witnessed the rise of programming languages different ​​from conventional imperative paradigm (C/C++, Java, C#, PHP, etc..), such as [Erlang](http://www.erlang.org), [Elixir](http://elixir-lang.org), [Scala](http://www.scala-lang.org), etc. The question is why?